List of Little Britain characters: Robert

-Robert is the Chancellor of the Exchequer to the Prime Minister, Michael Stevens.
-He is according to the Prime Minister, very distant to him and this makes the Prime Minister think that he doesn't like his policies.
-This in turn causes Robert to stand in the leadership elections.
-However, in the last episode of Series 3 when the Prime Minister resigns it is announced that Robert will be the new Prime Minister, which leaves Sebastian, the Prime Minister's aide (who has always taken a dislike to Robert, calling him "Fat and Scottish") in tears.
+Robert is the Chancellor of the Exchequer to the prime minister, Michael Stevens.
+He is, according to the prime minister, very distant to him and this makes the prime minister think that he does not like his policies.
+This, in turn, causes Robert to stand in the leadership elections.
+However, in the last episode of Series 3, when the prime minister resigns, it is announced that Robert will be the new prime minister, which leaves Sebastian, the prime minister's aide (who has always taken a dislike to Robert, calling him "fat and Scottish") in tears.

-He is based on Gordon Brown who at the time was in the same position.
+He is based on Gordon Brown, who at the time was in the same position.